-Delivery mode: Direct Model.
-Using an approach that builds on existing skills and knowledge, this Program has been created with input from a multi-disciplinary team of allied health practitioners ( Counsellors, psychologists and occupational therapists) and is implemented by accredited Mental Health professionals and qualified educators who work with with children in a group setting to support transition into School.
-Program focuses on enhancing and supporting children’s communication, language, social and emotional wellbeing, access and inclusion.
+We use an approach that builds on existing skills and knowledge.
+This program has been created with input from a multi-disciplinary team of allied health practitioners (counsellors, psychologists and occupational therapists) and is implemented by accredited mental health professionals and qualified educators who work with children in a group setting to support the transition into school.
+The program focuses on enhancing and supporting children’s communication, language, social and emotional wellbeing, access and inclusion.

 Time commitment for participants to engage in the program/support: 3-hour block per week over six weeks.
 Total 18 hours.